Licensed Professional Counselor

 My structure of therapy follows Judith Herman’s theory of care for Complex Trauma's such as war and recurrent abuse.
 Her theory addresses steps to process trauma which specifically bring into awareness factors of time, relationship, and safety.
 I understand how traumatic events can surface into someone’s daily life as symptoms of nightmares, self-harm, depression, and/or anxiety.

 Since 2007, I have developed a style of skill building and supportive therapy for those who identify with the Autism Spectrum.
-Many of these individuals have learning differences or extra sensory abilities.
-By learning skills to navigate difficult social interactions, individuals with Asperger’s become empowered to apply their strengths towards their personal goals and the growth of society.
+Many of these individuals have had to navigate against the grain of a neurotypical societies expectations.
+My goal is to assist individuals to become empowered by their neurodiversity, and to apply their value and strengths towards their personal goals and to over all positive growth of society.

 Depression is a common experience of many individuals in our culture due to trauma, expectations, and the value of individualism.
 Approaching depression with ecotherapy creates opportunities for reconnecting with the authentic self, the earth, and your community.
 I also recognize the struggle in depression by emphasizing safety planning for suicidal ideation and strengthening protective factors.